saburto/seq-gen/README.md

-Diagram Sequence XMI generator for Java
+#Diagram Sequence XMI generator for Java

+The goal of this project is to generate XMI file for EA based on junit execution.